dtsulik/homelab-monorepo/README.md

 ## TODO
 - All services are missing structured reponse
+- Add semantic release to dagger code, now it's just pushin to `latest`
-- All services are missing metrics
+- All services are missing metrics (done for one service)
-- All services are missing tracing
+- All services are missing tracing (done to some extent)

 ## MISC